 Insulin resistance results from an altered response of peripheral tissues to insulin and is associated with insulin dysregulation.
-It is however not present in every horse suffering from insulin dysregulation.
-This is why diagnostic tests for EMS should not rely solely on insulin-sensitivity.
+However, not every horse suffering from insulin dysregulation is insulin resistant.
+Therefore, diagnostic tests for EMS should not rely solely on insulin sensitivity.

-In contrast to tests like the Combined Glucose/Insulin Test (CGIT), this test has the advantages of being more practical to perform in a field environment and to assess postprandial hyperinsulinaemia under standardized conditions.
-Furthermore, enteral glucose can activate incretin signaling.
-The activation of incretin signaling is not achieved by intravenous glucose infusion, this why the OGT is probably better suited to detect insulin dysregulation, while the other tests are more relevant for insulin resistance.
+In contrast to tests like the combined glucose/insulin test (CGIT), this test has the advantage of being more practical to perform in a field environment and to assess postprandial hyperinsulinaemia under standardized conditions.
+Furthermore, in contrast to intravenous glucose infusion, enteral glucose can activate incretin signalling.
+Therefore, the OGT is better suited to detect insulin dysregulation than other test, while the other tests are more relevant for insulin resistance.

-This Webapp is based on a paper which tries to provide a more consistent reference range for insulin during the OGT.
-Further, by modelling the insulin responses of approximately 30 horses considered healthy during the OGT, it is capable of alleviating the requirements on timing.
-Actually, drawing the second blood sample exactly 120 min after the tubing might not be achievable under practical settings outside of a hospital.
-This App provides a dynamic reference range for insulin at any time-point between 90 and 180 minutes.
-These references are currently only available for insulin measured using the Mercodia® Equine Insulin ELISA.
-However, we are currently working on further dynamic reference ranges for a broader selection of immunoassays used for quantification of equine insulin as the Mercodia® Equine Insulin ELISA is not widely used yet.
+This web app is derived from a paper that tries to provide a more consistent reference range for insulin during the OGT.
+In addition, it alleviates the requirements on timing by providing a dynamic reference range for insulin at any time-point between 90 and 180 minutes, instead of 120 min only.
+The reference range is currently only available for insulin measured using the Mercodia® Equine Insulin ELISA.
 If you struggle finding a laboratory using this assay you can contact our partner laboratory.

-Insulin dysregulation is a central part of the Equine Metabolic Syndrome and can be detected using OGT.
-However, it might also occur in horses affected by Pars Pituitary Intermedia Deficiency (PPID), formerly known as Equine Cushing Syndrome.
-This is why horses that where found positive in the OGT and could possibly be affected by PPID (age, other clinical signs) should also be tested (e.g. by TRH stimulation test), and if necessary treated, for this disease.
+Insulin dysregulation is a central part of the equine metabolic syndrome and can be detected using the OGT.
+However, it might also occur in horses affected by pituitary pars intermedia dysfunction (PPID), formerly known as equine Cushing syndrome.
+This is why horses that were found positive in the OGT and could be affected by PPID (age, other clinical signs) should also be tested (e.g. by TRH stimulation test), and if necessary treated, for this disease.

-The management of patients with EMS mostly consists in an optimization of the diet and exercise.
+The management of patients with EMS mostly consists of an optimization of the diet and exercise.
 Energy intake has to be reduced gradually and adapted to the horse's actual needs, which are sometimes difficult to evaluate for the owner.
-Exercise is not limited to a more intense training but also includes changes in the stables like access to a paddock, more space for social interaction or putting obstacles in the paddock to make the route from roughage to water circuitous etc. More specific advices and suggestions can be found in literature.
+Exercise is not limited to more intense training but also includes changes in the stables like access to a paddock, more space for social interaction or putting obstacles in the paddock to make the route from roughage to water circuitous etc. Specific advice and suggestions can be found in the literature.

-For more details about the protocol recommended for use with this reference
+For more details about the protocol recommended for use with these reference

 Warnken T, Delarocque J, Schumacher S, Huber K, Feige K. Retrospective analysis of insulin responses to standard dosed oral glucose tests (OGTs) via naso-gastric tubing towards definition of an objective cut-off value.
 Acta Veterinaria Scandinavica 2018;60. doi:10.1186/s13028-018-0358-8.